FAQs

 Students also may also learn about Work-Study opportunities through the Office of Community Outreach (www.volunteer.uconn.edu) or by direct contact with various on-campus departments.

-Employers will select students for phone or in person interviews given the information provided in the job application, so student should ensure applications are complete and free of errors.
+Employers will select students for phone or in person interviews given the information provided in the job application, so students should ensure applications are complete and free of errors.

 Can Work-Study be used for off-campus employment?